silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Because if I am autistic, then I am disabled.
 Not as an insult, and not as a bid for sympathy - as a fact with a legal shape almost everywhere in the world.
 The international convention on the rights of disabled people, ratified by nearly every country there is, does not define disability as something sitting inside a person.
 It defines it as an impairment meeting the barriers around it. [^31]

-I did not choose the word.
+I did not choose the word *disabled*.
 I do not much enjoy it.
 But I do not get to opt out of it, and neither do you.

 What kind of disability is the part that gets missed.
-Its origins are medical, and it sits in the developmental chapter of the manuals.
+Its origins are medical, and it sits in the developmental chapter of the diagnostic manuals.
 That is not how it presents.
 It presents socially.
 The thing I cannot reliably do is communicate with the society I live in.

 And you are that society.
 Not a spectator to it - the part of it standing in front of me right now.
 So when I say I have a communication disability, I am not describing a flaw sitting inside my nervous system that you get to examine from a safe distance.
 I am describing the space between us, and you are holding the other end of it.
 The research I put at the very start of this writ says exactly that: the breakdown runs in both directions. [^1]